aharon1mir/save-external-IP-NO-DNS/README.md

 well after you reset the parametes on the script, you can run the script every X min/hours on the computer (by using crontab):
 */45 *    * * * root    /home/user/scripts/ip_email.py

+pay attention: the ip_email.py is python3 and the email_ip.py is python2 !!!